Namek/webchat/README.md

 - frontend UX: better indications about connection status
 - timezones need some care
 - build: reduce size of Docker downloads
+- backend/GraphQL: get from DB only the query-specified fields

 # Development